 File Period Change - Check the block if the filing period (tax period ending) is a permanent change.
-Be sure to file form REV-854.
+Be sure to file REV-854 electronically using the e-Services Center at www.revenue.state.pa.us.
 This must be indicated on the first report filed with the new tax year end.